 The interruption under different switching time is shown in Table 3.
-On the basis, the numbers of interrupted slots are derived in Table 4 for respective SCS in the victim cell.
+On the basis, the numbers of interrupted slots are derived in Table 4 for respective SCS in the SwitchFrom cell.
 Accordingly, the interruption at SRS carrier switching for inter-band CA can be defined as below:

-The interruption on PCC and each of the activated SCCs during the switching to the PUSCH-less SCC shall not exceed X2 slots including the first subframe where SRS transmission is configured on the PUSCH-less SCC.
+The interruption on PCell and each of the activated SCells during the switching to the PUSCH-less SCell shall not exceed X2 slots including the first slot where SRS transmission is configured on the PUSCH-less SCell.

-The interruption on PCC and each of the activated SCCs during the switching from the PUSCH-less SCC shall not exceed X2 slots including the last subframe where SRS transmission is configured on the PUSCH-less SCC.
+The interruption on PCell and each of the activated SCells during the switching from the PUSCH-less SCell shall not exceed X2 slots including the last slot where SRS transmission is configured on the PUSCH-less SCell.

 Where X2 is defined in Table 4 for inter-band CA within FR1 and between FR1 and FR2.